 Established in memory of honorary trustee Elmer D. Robinson by his family and friends, this scholarship is awarded to an MBA in Entertainment and Media Management student with a grade point average of at least 3.0.
 Preference is given to a student from Tompkins County or a surrounding county.
 Financial need is not required.

 Robert A. Ullrich MBA Scholarship

 Established to honor the service and dedication of Robert Ullrich, who served as dean of the School of Business from 1998 until 2004, this scholarship is awarded to a graduate of the School of Business who is now entering a School of Business graduate program with the highest undergraduate grade point average and who has demonstrated active involvement and leadership in the School of Business.

 Awarded to accounting majors who are in their third year and going into their fourth year, or in their fourth year and admitted to an M.B.A. program at Ithaca College; who demonstrate outstanding academic performance, with a grade point average of 3.3 or higher; who plan to pursue careers in public accounting; and who are U.S. citizens or permanent residents of the United States.
 Established through contributions from the accounting firm PricewaterhouseCoopers and Ithaca College alumni employed there.
 Financial need is not required.

-To be considered for the endowed scholarships listed above for AY20-21, applications for each scholarship must be submitted online by March 9, 2020 at 11:59pm (EST).
+To be considered for the endowed scholarships listed above, students must submit an application online by March 1 at 11:59pm (EST).
 To apply, please follow the instructions listed on the main endowed scholarship page: www.ithaca.edu/academics/school-business/current-students/endowed-scholarships.

-Merit Scholarships: apply to the MS in Accounting program by March 1, 2020 (no separate application needed)
+Merit Scholarships: apply by March 1, before 11:59pm (EST) (no separate application needed)